fribbels/Fribbels-Epic-7-Optimizer/README.md

 ![](https://i.imgur.com/5uZv8lf.png)

-For example, SSS Krau on self imprint with a +30 Aurius would have +1971 HP, so I added it here to let the optimizer calculate the accurate stats for him.
+SSS Krau on self imprint with a +30 Aurius would have +1971 HP, so I added it here to let the optimizer calculate the accurate stats for him.

-#### Importer tab
+## Importer tab

 ![](https://i.imgur.com/1nQfSy5.png)

 This tab lets you do various things with importing/exporting files.

-#### Creating a new gear set from screenshots
+### Creating a new gear set from screenshots

 Select the folder you have your screenshots in, and hit Submit to run OCR on them.
-This will output your gear set, and you can export it somewhere for the next step.
+Make sure the folder only contains your screenshots and nothing else.
+This will then output your gear.txt file, and you can export it somewhere for the next step.

-#### Importing a gear set from a file
+### Importing a gear set from a file

-Once you have the gear set from the OCR, choose the file and it will import the gear into the optimizer.
+Once you have the gear.txt file from the OCR step, choose the file and it will import the gear into the optimizer.

-#### Save/Load gear and heroes
+### Save/Load gear and heroes

 Once you make changes to your items/heroes, the changes should be saved before you close the app.
 You can choose a file to save it to, and then later on load that file to import the data back in.
 The app also does autosave to an 'autosave.json' on changes being made, but that's mostly meant for recovering data from unexpected shutdowns.

-#### Import gear from Zarroc optimizer
+### Import gear from Zarroc optimizer

-If you're a user of the other gear optimizer from [Zarroc optimizer](https://github.com/Zarroc2762/E7-Gear-Optimizer), this lets you import your gear directly from your existing save file.
-It won't import heroes though, so you'll have to add those back in.
+If you're already a user of Zarroc's gear optimizer, this lets you import your gear directly from your existing save file.
+It won't import heroes though, so you'll have to add those back in afterwards.

 ## Getting Started

 To get started with the app, you'll need to run image recognition on screenshots of your gear, which is built into the Importer tab.
-If you've previously used the [Zarroc optimizer](https://github.com/Zarroc2762/E7-Gear-Optimizer), you can import the gear file directly from that into this app, with the instructions above.
+If you've previously used the Zarroc optimizer, you can import the gear file directly from that into this app, with the instructions above.

+**Steps:**
  1. Download the latest release of this app and extract it.
-The app can be run with FribbelsE7Optimizer.exe
+The app should be run using FribbelsE7Optimizer.exe
  2. Download an emulator to run E7 on
      * I used LDPlayer for all my testing as it works best for my machine, but other emulators are probably fine
  3. Set the emulator to 1600x900 resolution
  4. Navigate to the Manage Equipment screen on any unit
  5. Sort by max enhance
  6. Click on each gear you want included in the optimizer, and screenshot it
      * The default screenshot button on LDPlayer is Ctrl + 0
+     * I would recommend doing a few gears first so you can check if everything is set up correctly, before doing all your gear
  7. Collect all your screenshots into a folder.
 And follow the instructions for **Creating a new gear set from screenshots**

 ![](https://i.imgur.com/ny7uaa8.jpg)